-Multi-Year PSU Awards
+Fiscal 2022 Multi-Year Awards

-In fiscal 2022, Mr. Kurtz and Mr. Podbere were both issued a multi-year PSU award to recognize the instrumental roles they continue to play in driving the Company's growth and performance in this critical next post IPO stage.
-In considering and developing the grants, the Compensation Committee, with the assistance of Compensia, examined other non-annual equity grants that were issued to executives at other technology companies shortly after becoming publicly listed.
+In fiscal 2022, Mr. Kurtz and Mr. Podbere were each issued a multi-year PSU award to recognize the instrumental roles they continue to play in driving the Company's growth and performance in this critical period as an early-stage public company.

 The multi-year PSU awards are comprised of four equal tranches of PSUs, each of which will be earned and will vest upon the satisfaction of both a performance-based vesting condition and a service-based vesting condition.
-The performance condition applicable to the multi-year PSU awards will be earned based on the Company's achievement of specified stock price hurdles, as set forth in the table below and subject to anti-dilution adjustments, during the performance period beginning on the date of grant and ending on January 31, 2027.
-Achievement of the applicable stock price hurdle for any PSU tranche will occur on the date that the Company certifies that the average closing price per share of the Company's Class A common stock during any 45 consecutive trading days during the performance period exceeded the applicable stock price hurdle for such tranche.
-Such achievement will be reviewed, and any certifications will be made, within 30 days after the end of each fiscal quarter of the Company.
-Any PSUs for which the applicable stock price hurdle is not achieved prior to the end of the performance period will be forfeited in their entirety.
+The performance condition applicable to the multi-year PSU awards will be earned based on the Company's achievement of specified stock price hurdles and subject to anti-dilution adjustments, during the performance period beginning on the date of grant and ending on January 31, 2027.
+For more information on the multi-year PSU awards, please see "Executive Compensation Discussion and Analysis - Long-Term Equity Incentive Compensation - Multi-Year PSU Awards" included in our proxy statement filed with the SEC on May 6, 2022.